supreethshaker/how_funny/README.md

-# Fall-2021-CMPE-255-Project-Group-1

-This is our group project for CMPE 255.

 ## Abstract

 The general aim for this project is to read compare different classification metrics on a dataset of our choosing.